dwhiffing/fury/content/aar/nf/nf44_aj/body.md

 Just as the Harriers arrive at Banak (0240Z), a signals officer rushes in with an urgent message.
-Higher level intel is reporting large enemy forces approaching Banak from the south!
+Higher level intel is reporting large enemy forces approaching Banak from the south\!
 My own ESM intel is reporting multiple new SA-6 radars down towards Karasjok, at the bottom of the E6.
-This is great timing - for the enemy!
+This is great timing - for the enemy\!
 My reloading helicopters are not ready yet, the new Harriers are only just landing, the planes which took out the northern mechanized force aren't ready either, and it's night, so most of my quick turnaround isn't operational.